modelab/grasshopper-primer/en/1-foundations/1-6/5_Mesh Interactions.md

 2. The face that contains the closest point is identified
 3. The parameters of the closest point on the face are calculated

 For those users interested in a little more detail about how a mesh is parameterized, we can take a closer look at how a mesh parameter is structured.
-In the image below, we have attached a panel to the parameter output of a **Mesh Closest Point** component.
-The mesh parameter is N[A,B,C,D].
+You can see this structure by attaching a panel to the parameter output of a **Mesh Closest Point** component.
+The mesh parameter has the form: N[A,B,C,D].
 The first number, N, is the index of the face which contains the calculated point.

 The following four numbers define the *barycentric* coordinates of the point within that face.
 The coordinates of the referenced point can be found by multiplying each vertex of the face by these numbers in order and then add the results together.
 (Of course, this is already done for us, and is given in the Point output).
 Also note that barycentric coordinates are only unique for triangular faces, meaning that on a quad face the same point could have multiple different parameterizations.
 Grasshopper avoids this problem by internally triangulating a quad face when calculating a parameter, the result of which is that of the four numbers in a mesh parameter, at least one of them will always be zero.

 ![IMAGE](images/1-6-4/09_barycentric.png)
 >Barycentric Coordinates